Neuroprivacy: Scientific arguments

-Legal arguments
+Use as legal arguments

 There are various legal arguments as to how neuroprivacy is covered under current protections and rights and how future laws should be implemented to define and protect neuroprivacy, as neuroscience has the potential to significantly change the legal status quo.
 The legal definition of neuroprivacy has yet to be properly established, but there appears to be a general consensus that a legal and ethical foundation for neuroprivacy rights should be established before neuroimaging becomes widely accepted across legal, corporate and security contexts.
 As neuroprivacy constitutes an international issue, an international consensus may be required to establish the necessary legal and ethical foundation.

 Bringing neuroscience into legal contexts has been argued to have certain benefits.
 Current types of legal testimony, such as eyewitness testimony and polygraph testing, have significant flaws that may be possibly currently overlooked due to historical and traditional precedents.
 Neuroscience could potentially solve some of these issues by directly examining the brain, given scientific confidence in the neuroimaging techniques.
 However, this raises questions concerning balancing legal usages of neuroscience with neuroprivacy protections.

 In the US, there are certain existing rights that could be interpreted to protect neuroprivacy.
 The Fifth Amendment, which protects citizens from self-incrimination, could be interpreted to protecting citizens from being incriminated by their own brain.
 However, the current interpretation is that the Fifth Amendment protects citizens from self-incriminating testimony; if neuroimaging constitutes physical evidence instead of testimony, the Fifth Amendment may not protect against neuroimaging evidence.
 The Ninth and Fourteenth amendments help protect unspecified rights and fair procedures, which may or may not include neuroprivacy to some extent.

 One interpretation of neuroimaging evidence is categorizing it as forensic evidence rather than scientific expert testimony; detecting memories and information of a crime could be compared to collecting forensic residue from a crime scene.
 This distinction would make it categorically different than a polygraph test, and increase its legal permissibility in Canadian and US legal systems.

+Need for an ethical framework

+Current regulatory gaps allow the unrestricted decoding and trade of neural data, thereby threatening individual privacy.
+Researchers therefore call for the adoption of ethical principles and human rights guidelines, along with technical measures such as data encryption to ensure protection, federated learning, which is an artificial intelligence method, enables models to be trained on data distributed across multiple sites (such as phones or hospitals) without the need to centralize the data.
+Scientists also advocate classifying all brain-derived data as sensitive health information and applying corresponding medical regulations.
+Finally, they propose establishing a professional oath for neurotechnology specialists—similar to the Hippocratic Oath—to strengthen ethical values.
+A collective and conscious societal commitment to rejecting the misuse of neurodata would serve as the moral compass guiding the responsible development of this field.